 Does Plastic Raise Breast Cancer Risk?

 Most people are exposed to plastic products every day.
-Food and drink containers, disposable bags, and toiletry bottles are all plastics made from chemicals.
-Research shows that some of these chemicals may increase the risk of breast cancer.
+Food and drink containers, disposable bags, and toiletry bottles are all plastics made from tons of chemicals.
+Some chemicals make plastic flexible, durable, and resistant to water and heat.
+But growing research suggests plastics regularly leach chemicals when heated or scratched, which then seep into our oceans, landfills, air, and even our bodies.
+Some of these chemicals may even increase the risk of breast cancer by either disrupting hormones or damaging DNA in the body.

 Chemicals found in plastics linked to breast cancer